-Refuse Collection and Disposal - these targeted rates are set for the purpose of providing a refuse collection, disposal and recycling service.
+- Refuse Collection and Disposal these targeted rates are set for the purpose of providing a refuse collection, disposal and recycling service.
 The targeted rates are assessed on all SUIPs serviced by a refuse collection route and on each SUIP located in each of Arthur's Pass, Castle Hill and Lake Coleridge.
-Targeted rates are additionally assessed per SUIP serviced by the 240 litre refuse, 80 litre refuse and organic wheelie bin systems.

-Water Supply - these targeted rates are set for the purpose of providing and maintaining water supply schemes.
+Targeted rates are additionally assessed per SUIP serviced by the 240 litre refuse, 80 litre refuse and organic wheelie bin systems. - Water Supply these targeted rates are set for the purpose of providing and maintaining water supply schemes.
 Targeted rates are assessed on each SUIP which is, or rating units which may be, connected to Council provided water supply and additionally for quantity of water provided in accordance with section 19 of the Local Government (Rating Act) 2002.

 The Selwyn Huts water supply is not included in the Council's district-wide water targeted rate.
-This community's water costs are recovered through the Selwyn Huts residents' annual licence fee.
+This community's water costs are recovered through the Selwyn Huts residents' annual licence period in the 22/23 rating year, the assessment will be apportioned according to the number of days which fall within the: